Darker growth outlook pushes austerity plan off track

 It also raises questions about the safety of Britain's coveted triple-A credit rating, with ratings agency Fitch saying it damaged the country's credibility.

-The Labour Party - which leads the Conservatives by around 10 points in the polls, 2-1/2 years before a 2015 election - said the austerity drive had failed and was damaging Britain's recovery.
+The opposition Labour Party - which leads Cameron's Conservatives by around 10 points in the polls, 2-1/2 years before a 2015 election - said the austerity drive had failed and was damaging Britain's recovery.

 But Osborne said he would not abandon the government's flagship recovery plans after the financial crisis caused the "largest shock to our economy since World War Two".